Raghib syndrome

-Raghib syndrome is a rare congenital heart defect where the left superior vena cava (LSVC) is draining into the left atrium in addition to an absent coronary sinus and an atrial septal defect.
+Raghib syndrome is a rare congenital heart defect in which the left superior vena cava (LSVC) drains into the left atrium in addition to an absent coronary sinus and an atrial septal defect.
 This can be considered a dangerous heart condition because it puts the individual at a high risk of stroke.
-Other defects that are often associated with Raghib syndrome can include ventricular septal defects, enlargement of the tricuspid annulus, and pulmonary stenosis.
+Other defects often associated with Raghib syndrome include ventricular septal defects, enlargement of the tricuspid annulus, and pulmonary stenosis.
 While this is considered an extremely rare developmental complex, cases regarding a persistent left superior vena cava (PLSVC) are relatively common among congenital heart defects.
 It is also important to note that the PLSVC often drains into the right atrium, and only drains into the left atrium in approximately 10 to 20% of individuals with the defect.

 In an individual with no underlying heart condition, the superior vena cava delivers blood returning from the body to the right atrium.
 Due to oxygen being used by various biological processes throughout the body, this blood has extremely low blood oxygenation levels.
 Therefore, the right side of the heart pumps this blood to the lungs where gas exchange takes place in the capillaries.
 The oxygenated blood is then transported back to the left side of the heart through pulmonary veins.
-The left atrium and left ventricle work to push the now oxygen saturated blood up through the aorta and out to the body.
+The left atrium and left ventricle work to push the now oxygen-saturated blood up through the aorta and out to the body.
 As stated earlier, individuals with Raghib syndrome experience drainage from the left superior vena cava into the left atrium.
 This means that the deoxygenated blood returning from the body is directly bypassing the lungs and entering the left atrium where it will be pumped back into the body causing cyanosis.
 The result of this can have major implications on several biological processes, often requiring surgical intervention.